 When I upgraded from my old table saw from a small home diy saw to a contracters saw, it did not take long before I realised the mitre gauge was not the best.
 So to help combat this I made a crosscut sled, and it has been perfect and I will continue to use this.
 However to do an angle mitre cuts it was not the most accurate.

-But it is a contractors saw and well is was as good as any other mitre gauge that came with these type of saws.
+But it is a contractors saw and well it is as good as any other mitre gauge that came with these type of saws.
 But I wanted a to be able to quickly set up repeatable cuts.
 So I needed a better system.
 So in steps Incra 1000HD Mitre Gauge.

 The gauge is extendable, and has a sliding flip stop block, it has adjustable mitre bar that will fit most 19mm (3/4") mitre slots and 180 can't-miss angle stops in 1 degrees increments with special stops located at 22-1/2 degrees.